Not progressing as fast as you’d hoped? Post-acute withdrawal symptoms

-Changing your drinking is deceptive.
-We know it is bad for us, and you have had enough of the draining hangovers.
-You have taken the courageous step to say enough is enough.
-I am cutting down or taking some time off!
+Changing our drinking is deceptive.
+We know it is bad for us, and we have had enough of the draining hangovers.
+We have taken the courageous step to say enough is enough: I am cutting down or taking some time off!

 Just like reducing the use of any drug (from coffee to heroin) you are likely to feel the effects of stopping using it.
 As alcohol affects so many bits of you (from the brain to your metabolism) the effects of withdrawal are many and varied, and can also depend on how much you were drinking and your own physiology.

-It’s complex stuff so we have teamed up with Blenheim CDP, a leading charity who are experts at working with people with alcohol and substance misuse, to write this blog.
+It’s complex stuff so we have teamed up with Blenheim CDP, a leading charity that are experts at working with people with alcohol and substance misuse, to write this blog.

 There are two stages of alcohol withdrawal; the acute withdrawal phase and the post-acute withdrawal (PAWS) phase.
 The first phase, the acute stage, can last several weeks after stopping drinking; however, PAWS can last up to two years.

 The brain has a tremendous capacity to heal but this is not a quick process.
-When alcohol is consumed it affects the levels of neurotransmitters in the brain, adjusting the way it functions and causing it to become tolerant to and primed for alcohol.
-If you stop drinking, the brain has to readjust and find a new balance and it is this lag time which contributes towards post acute withdrawal symptoms
+When alcohol is consumed it affects the levels of neurotransmitters in the brain, adjusting the way it functions and causing it to become tolerant of and primed for alcohol.
+If you stop drinking, the brain has to readjust and find a new balance and it is this lag time which contributes towards post-acute withdrawal symptoms

 Alcohol-related nutritional deficiencies, long term-alterations to the body’s ability to cope with stress, and emotional inconsistencies due to spending large amounts of time intoxicated and suppressing feelings are also contributions.